 Table of Contents

-Stye is defined as a localized infection of the hair follicles or sebaceous glands of the eyelids
+A stye is a localized infection of the hair follicles or sebaceous glands of the eyelids.

-Is a staphylococcal abscess that may occur on either the external or internal margin of the eyelid
+A stye is a staphylococcal abscess that may occur on either the external or internal margin of the eyelids.

 Chalazion